youzan/vant/src/config-provider/README.md

 > Tips：ConfigProvider only affects its child components.

-### CSS Variables
+### Basic Variables

+CSS variables in Vant are divided into **basic variables** and **component variables**.
+Component variables will inherit the basic variables.
+After modifying the basic variables, all related components will be affected.

+#### Modify Basic Variables

+- The basic variables can only be modified through the `root` selector.
+- The component variables can be modified through the `root` selector and `ConfigProvider` component.

+#### Variable List

-There are some **Basic Variables** below, for component CSS Variables, please refer to the documentation of each component.
+There are all **Basic Variables** below, for component CSS Variables, please refer to the documentation of each component.

 ```less
 // Color Palette